Connections

 607 E Yakima Ave, Yakima, WA 98901

-Guests should call 1-509-248-5900 for reservations.
-It is important that when calling they reference the Rural Conference by ESD 112 group name to ensure they receive the group rate.
+Guests should register through the link below to automatically apply the group rate to your reservation.
+If you need assistance, call 1-509-248-5900.
+It is important that when calling to reference the Rural Conference by ESD 112 group name to ensure they receive the group rate.

 If needed, you can reference Christopher Belisle and the sales manager at the hotel, Mandy LeVasseur.